GabrieleDellepere/writeups/snakeCTF/little-errors-made-it-possible-writeup.md

 ```

 Once we've found one potential solution X, we can split it into S = X[:5] and E = X[5:], which is one potential solution for s and e.
 At this point, we need to realize that the error_bound given in the data.txt is several order of magnitudes smaller than the average value we find in E -> From this we can infere that the correct errors vector is probably the one with minimal length.
-How to achieve this?
+How to get it?
 We need to go back and remember the first alternative representation of the formula.

 - $b = ([A|e][s,1]) \mod{p}$